pavelvazquez/GADDS/README.md

-# Global Accessible Distribution Data Sharing Platform
+# Global Accessible Distributed Data Sharing Platform

 Browser-based client interface to simplify the implementation of FAIRness in the data collection and storage process in life sciences.